Chen-Tang-2015/office-content-pr/Mac Office/articles/idMSOWordMac.md

-#Word for Mac supported idMSOs
+#idSMOs supported in Word for Mac

 Find the idMSOs that are supported in PowerPoint in Office 2016 for Mac.